Join us

 Other projects are also possible.

-If you think there is a match, please send me a personal email that clearly expresses where you think the match is.
-In other words, try to personalize your email more than merely substituting a few key terms into an otherwise standard letter.
-Describe what you are looking for in a Ph.D. topic in whatever terms best work for you - for some people it might be based on topic, for others approach (e.g. math vs. computation vs. data analysis), for others some other higher level criterion best expressed by non-exclusive example.
+If you think there is a match, please send me a personal email that clearly expresses where you think the match is, typically but not necessarily with specific reference to one of the topics listed above.
+The email should not read as though you sent a similar letter to many different researchers, substituting in the titles of some of my papers, keywords, perhaps elaborated on by AI.
+Instead it should read like something you wrote especially for me, given what you have read about my research.
+You can tell me what you have done before, but also describe what you are looking for in a Ph.D. topic in whatever idiosyncratic terms best work for you and wouldn't just as easily apply to other applicants.
+For some people this might be based on topic, for others approach (e.g. math vs. computation vs. data analysis), for others some other higher level criterion best expressed by non-exclusive example.
 Attach whatever application materials you have, which might just be an unofficial transcript showing what courses you have taken and what grades you got in them.
 You will eventually also need 3 reference letters (typically from research advisor(s) and/or instructors who got to know you), a c.v., and a personal statement.
 Here is an example of a well-written personal statement from someone accepted into the lab - notice that they have research experience but not publishable results.

 If I see a possible match from your email, we will set up one or more zoom calls.
 We might have separate calls for different purposes: exploring whether there is a match of research interests is quite distinct from you interviewing me about my mentoring style, and also different from me interviewing you to judge whether I will sponsor your application.
 Interviews are intended to assess your aptitude.
 E.g., based on your background, I will choose subject areas that I can expect you to be familiar with, and ask questions to test your retention of knowledge in those areas, but I will not expect knowledge in areas that you have not previously studied.
 In the interests of non-discrimination, I do not look for "cultural fit" - what matters is whether I think you will do well in Ph.D. research, in an area in which my mentorship makes sense.
 Our lab welcomes all kinds of diversity, including neurodiversity.

-I recommend soliciting my sponsorship prior to formally applying, but I will also consider applicants who contact me only later.
 Formal applications can go through multiple different Ph.D. programs.
-In my home department of Ecology & Evolutionary Biology here, you will need to be accepted both by the department and by a faculty sponsor.
-Alternatively, faculty sponsorship is less important for the Arizona Biological and Biomedical Sciences Program.
-After three rotations there, you can transfer into my lab via either the Biochemistry and Cellular Molecular Biology graduate program or the Graduate Interdisciplinary Program (GIDP) in Genetics.
+In my home department of Ecology & Evolutionary Biology here, you will need to be accepted both by the department and by a faculty sponsor such as myself, so contacting me directly is critical.
+Alternatively, faculty sponsorship is much less important for the Arizona Biological and Biomedical Sciences Program.
+After three rotations there (including one with me), you can transfer into my lab via either the Biochemistry and Cellular Molecular Biology graduate program or the Graduate Interdisciplinary Program (GIDP) in Genetics.
 If you are mathematically inclined, you can apply to the GIDPs in Applied Math or Statistics.
 Contacting me earlier allows us to discuss the best program for you: the choice has consequences for teaching opportunities and other funding sources, for coursework and comprehensive exams, for rotations, and for the composition of your advisory committee, even if you end up doing the same thesis research.

 Postdocs